Python DataFrame API reference

 Yes

-A DataFrame with the category (STRING) and confidence (DOUBLE) columns added, which contain the classification result and the confidence score.
+A DataFrame with the category (STRING) and confidence (DOUBLE) columns appended, which contain the classification result and the confidence score.

 • Example